Matthew Dubourg: Works

 Dubourg wrote several works, which are still frequently played, particularly in Britain.
 One of his passions was to take famous Irish tunes and morph them in the late Baroque style as, for example, with his Variations of Druid Tunes.
 His variations of the sonatas (op.
 5) of Arcangelo Corelli are also often heard.

 Later life and death

 In 1752, Dubourg became Master of the Royal Chapel in London, a post he occupied until his death in 1767.
+Upon Handel's death in 1759, money was left to Dubourg in his will.
 On 3 July 1767 Dubourg made a brief will leaving most of his estate to his wife Frances, and he died shortly thereafter.
 There is some question on the date of death, but his registered date of death is 5 July 1767.
 The inscription on his tombstone reads: